UNINETTSigma2/documentation/code_development/guides/external_libraries.md

 ````
 `````

-Finally we can run the program with the following call to `srun` (note that this call works on both Saga and Betzy):
+Finally, we can run the program using the `srun` command which works on both Saga and Betzy:

 ```console
 $ srun --account=nn<XXXX>k --ntasks=1 --time=02:00 --mem=1G --partition=accel --gpus=1 ./cublas_acc